Barcode Scanner Guide for eCommerce Businesses

-Barcodes and barcode scanners reduce manual and paper-based data entry in the shipping process—reducing errors and discrepancies when picking, packing and labeling.
+Barcodes and barcode scanners reduce manual and paper-based data entry in the shipping process, which reduces errors and discrepancies when picking, packing, and labeling.
 At the most basic level, a barcode involves a symbol (e.g., barcode) that encodes a series of characters corresponding to an order number in your shipping solution or order management system.
 The barcode scanner scans this symbol and accesses the corresponding order and all related details.

 The scan result prompts the shipping system to populate that particular order’s details to the current screen or step in a process.
 For example, picked orders travel down an assembly line in bins or boxes for shipping.
 When the order arrives at the “label” area, the barcode on the packing slip is scanned.
 The scan registers the order number and allows the handler to weigh the package and have the associated weight automatically populated to that order’s details (assuming a USB scale).
 This eliminates all manual entry in favor of seamlessly sending accurate data to your shipping system.

 What to look for in a barcode scanner

 In eCommerce shipping, investing in a barcode scanner generally becomes cost effective only when you are picking items from a fairly large inventory that requires a lot of organization and space.
 In this case, the best practice is to use a wireless, non-Bluetooth barcode scanner with a decent amount of range.